-Only at our Italy cooking vacations, particularly Flavors of the Real Italian Countryside and Gastronomy in Parma and Bologna, do you get a real understanding of how cured meats are traditionally made from farm to table.
+Only at our Italy cooking vacations, particularly Flavors of the Real Italian Countryside and Foodie Tour of the Via Emilia: Parma and Bologna, do you get a real understanding of how cured meats are traditionally made from farm to table.

 For centuries, aging cellars and curing techniques have been in practice throughout Emilia Romagna, and today, you can see it for yourself at our programs’ property, Antica Corte Pallavicina.
 With the simple ingredients of salt, white wine, time, and air, Antica Corte Pallavicina transforms its rare and well-cared-for pigs into the most mouthwatering thinly sliced piece of culatello you have ever tasted.
 Their rarity, in fact, is one reason why these slices of meat are some of the most expensive in all of Italy.